Table of Contents

 Investing in Research and Monitoring

-Improved monitoring of glaciers, ice sheets, and coastal ecosystems is essential for refining predictions and guiding adaptation.
-Satellite missions such as NASA’s ICESat-2 and the ESA’s CryoSat-2 provide precise measurements of ice elevation change.
-On the ground, institutions like the World Glacier Monitoring Service track glacier mass balance at over 40 reference glaciers worldwide.
-Coastal mapping and elevation surveys using LiDAR allow communities to identify areas most at risk and prioritize interventions.
+Continuous monitoring of glaciers, ice sheets, and coastal ecosystems is vital for improving predictions and guiding adaptation efforts.
+Satellite missions such as NASA’s ICESat-2 and ESA’s CryoSat-2 provide precise measurements of ice elevation changes, enabling scientists to track ice mass loss in near real-time.